waggle-sensor/waggle/playground/redis-data-cache/README.md

 2. The script stage-sensor-data.py basically checks in on how much data is in the cache.
-When it's surpassed a certain window, it compresses the window and adds pushes it back into Redis in a separated staging queue.
+When it's surpassed a certain window, it compresses the window and adds pushes it back into Redis in a separate staging queue.
 Using LMZA/XZ, this was dropping the data size down to about 0.05 times the original data size for the kind of sensor data I was collecting.
 Not bad! :) Additionally, even if you aggressively do this compression, you won't need to do it more than every 5-10